eProsima/Fast-DDS-docs/docs/dynamictypes.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^

 TypeIdentifier is described too in the annexes of DDS-XTypes V1.2 document.
-It represents a full description for basic types and has an EquivalenceKind for complex ones.
+It represents a full description of basic types and has an EquivalenceKind for complex ones.
-An EquivalenceKind is a hash code of 14 octet, as described by the DDS-XTypes V1.2 document.
+An EquivalenceKind is a hash code of 14 octets, as described by the DDS-XTypes V1.2 document.

 TypeObjectFactory
 ^^^^^^^^^^^^^^^^^